I Experienced Less Frizz and Breakage When I Learned How to Dry My Hair Properly

 Photo: Courtesy of Crown Affair

-You wouldn’t think that changing your hair-drying technique would make that much of a difference.
-But it turns out it can really make—or break—your mane.
+You’d think something as simple as swapping a towel wouldn’t shift your entire hair game.
+And yet, it did.
 “A microfiber towel is a towel made of tiny synthetic fibers [thinner than a human hair strand],” Rita Hazan, celebrity colorist and founder of Rita Hazan Salon, tells me over email.
-Per Hazan, using one on a regular basis can prevent hair breakage and reduce the amount of stress put on your wet hair.
+“Using one on a regular basis can prevent hair breakage and reduce the amount of stress put on your wet hair.”
+Truth is, much like a sensitive soul pouring their heart out, wet hair is vulnerable.
+Those strands—especially if you have fine hair, wavy hair, or are navigating a delicate curl pattern—are more prone to friction and breakage.
+Traditional terry cloth towels may be super absorbent, but their coarse texture roughs up the cuticle, leading to (you guessed it) more frizz.

 Vogue’s Favorite Hair Towels

-Simply pat your hair dry using your microfiber towel to absorb excess water, then wrap hair in the towel before it’s time to style.
-“Allowing your hair to rest in the microfiber towel for 5 to 10 minutes not only helps eliminate extra moisture but also promotes moisture retention, enhancing your hair’s natural texture and providing hydration, especially for drier hair types,” Caspara explains.
+“Allowing your hair to rest in the microfiber towel for 5 to 10 minutes not only helps eliminate extra moisture but also promotes moisture retention, enhancing your hair’s natural texture and providing hydration, especially for drier hair types,” trichologist Shab Caspara tells Vogue.
 “It may seem counterintuitive, but a microfiber towel can help hair from drying too quickly and losing all its moisture.”

 Crown Affair